-22 The States with SQPs based on the original standard text are: Barbados, Bhutan, the Plurinational State of Bolivia, Dominica, Fiji, Grenada, Guyana, Kiribati, Kyrgyzstan, Mongolia, Myanmar, Nauru, Nepal, Oman, Saint Vincent and the Grenadines, Samoa, Saudi Arabia, Sierra Leone, Solomon Islands, Trinidad and Tobago, Yemen and Zambia.
-In addition, there is an SQP based on the original standard text to the safeguards agreement reproduced in INFCIRC/229 between the Netherlands and the Agency pursuant to the NPT and Additional Protocol I to the Treaty of Tlatelolco.
+23 The States with SQPs based on the original standard text are: Barbados, Bhutan, the Plurinational State of Bolivia, Dominica, Fiji, Grenada, Guyana, Kiribati, Kyrgyzstan, Mongolia, Myanmar, Nepal, Oman, Saint Vincent and the Grenadines, Samoa, Saudi Arabia, Sierra Leone, Solomon Islands, Trinidad and Tobago, Yemen and Zambia.
+In addition, there is an SQP based on the original standard text to the safeguards agreement reproduced in INFCIRC/229 between the Kingdom of the Netherlands and the Agency pursuant to the NPT and Additional Protocol I to the Treaty of Tlatelolco.
+New Zealand's CSA with an SQP based on the original standard text reproduced in INFCIRC/185 applies to the Cook Islands and Niue.

-safeguards and the number of facilities and LOFs under safeguards have all increased over recent years.
-In contrast, the Agency's financial resources have not risen commensurately.
-While a number of facilities are being retired from service, this does not immediately reduce the Agency's verification effort as safeguards continue to be applied to those facilities until their status is confirmed by the Agency as 'decommissioned for safeguards purposes'.
+Agency.
+During the two-year pilot phase, a total of 96 activities such as technical visits and training events were conducted collaboratively between the pilot States and the Agency, including 28 activities implemented in cooperation with Member State Support Programmes (MSSPs) and other supporting Member States.
+Upon completion of the pilot phase, COMPASS will continue to be implemented by the Agency as part of its suite of safeguards assistance for States.

-- 52. Some of the factors contributing to strengthening the effectiveness and improving the efficiency of safeguards are shown in Fact box 2.
-As a result of these improvements, safeguards have been implemented more effectively in the field and have been complemented by enhanced and improved activities at Headquarters. - 53.
-In 2022, the Agency continued its implementation of the IAEA Comprehensive Capacity-Building Initiative for SSACs and SRAs (COMPASS) in the seven States that participate in its two-year pilot phase.
-Designed to further support States in building capacity towards safeguards implementation, COMPASS is structured as a collaborative endeavour aimed at strengthening the effectiveness of SSACs and enhancing the cooperation between SRAs and the Agency.
-Throughout 2022, the Agency supported a number of events for the participating States, including 12 training courses, five scientific and technical visits, and various webinars. - 54.
-During 2022, the Agency continued improving the development of SLAs for States with a CSA and an AP in force.
-The total number of States with a CSA in force for which an SLA has been developed stands at 133.
-These 133 States hold 97% of all nuclear material (by significant quantity) under Agency safeguards in States with a CSA in force.
-These 133 States comprise 70 States23 with a CSA and an AP in force for which the broader conclusion has been drawn for 2022 (of which 17 are States with an SQP); 37 States24 with a CSA and an AP in force for which the broader conclusion was not drawn for 2022 (of which 26 are States with an SQP); and 26 States25 with a CSA with an SQP in force but no AP in force.
-There are also two States26 with a voluntary offer agreement and an AP in force for which an SLA has been developed. - 55.
-To ensure consistency and non-discrimination in the implementation of SLAs, in 2022 the Agency continued to improve internal work practices, taking into account experience gained and lessons learned in the development and implementation of SLAs for States under integrated safeguards.
-During the year, departmental values have been introduced for technical objective performance targets embedded in a dedicated software application to support and simplify acquisition path analysis and developing SLAs.
-The updated process increases the consistency in the development of SLAs for States with a broader conclusion and improves both the planning and implementation of safeguards activities, as well as the State evaluation process.
+60. In 2023, the Agency developed an SLA for two States with a CSA and an AP in force for which the broader conclusion has been drawn for 2023, based on the refined departmental methodology.
+This brings the total number of States with a CSA in force for which an SLA has been developed to 135.
+These 135 States hold 97% of all nuclear material (by significant quantity) under Agency safeguards in States with a CSA in force.
+These 135 States comprise 71 States24 with a CSA and an AP in force for which the broader conclusion has been drawn for 2023 (of which 18 are States with an SQP); 39 States25 with a CSA and an AP in force for which the broader conclusion was not drawn for 2023 (of which 27 are States with an SQP); and 25 States26 with a CSA with an SQP in force but no AP in force.
+There are also two States27 with a voluntary offer agreement and an AP in force for which an SLA has been developed.

+61. To further ensure consistency and non-discrimination in the development and implementation of SLAs, in 2023 the Agency continued to improve its internal work practices performing acquisition path analysis and developing SLAs for States under integrated safeguards, taking into account experience gained and lessons learned in the development of SLAs for States for which the broader conclusion has been drawn.
+During the year, the departmental methodology for setting technical objective performance targets continued to be implemented through use of a dedicated software application to support and simplify acquisition path analysis and developing SLAs.
+Additionally, refinements relating to the optimization of verification activities at facilities and other locations under safeguards in the State were developed for increased efficiency.
+The refined methodology increases the consistency in the development of SLAs for States with a broader conclusion and improves both the planning and implementation of safeguards activities, as well as the State evaluation process.